DOI-USGS/asc-public-docs/docs/concepts/sensor-models/sensor-models.md

 ## Extended Sensor Model Ecosystem
-This section details several packages that are created and maintained outside of the Astrogeology Science Center but that are commonly used in conjunction with elements of the ASC sensor model ecosystem.
+This section details several packages that are created and maintained outside the Astrogeology Science Center but are commonly used in conjunction with elements of the ASC sensor model ecosystem.

 ### SOCET Geospatial eXploitation Products (GXP)
 [SOCET GXP](https://www.geospatialexploitationproducts.com/content/socet-gxp/) is a software toolkit used to identify and analyze ground features.
 While it is possible to use a subset of GXP's capability's with simple sensor models, its core capabilities are largely dependent on rigorous sensor models.
 GXP not only includes its own sensor model implementations, but it also allows for external sensor models via CSM plugin support.
 By leveraging these sensor models, users can perform photogrammetric operations such as triangulation, mensuration, stereo viewing, automated DTM generation, and orthophoto generation.
 Unlike ISIS, GXP can be used for both terrestrial and extraterrestrial applications.